There is no greater tyranny than that which is perpetrated under the shield of the law and in the name of justice. — Baron de Montesquieu

 This time, for me, it’s Kate Bush’s, “Running up that hill.”
 (Kate Bush’s official website).

 None of the information on this website is legal advice.
 While I have litigated as a pro se defamation plaintiff, I am not a lawyer.
 This information is for educational purposes and to serve as a public service to help combat fake news against ethical judges and innocent people.

 If you need legal advice, please consult with a licensed professional in your area.

 If you learned something and would like to show support you may send donations here.
 Thank you!
-If you are stressed out by fake news, real news, or for any reason, you might want to check out Stuff for Stress and some merch.
+If you are stressed out by fake news, real news, or for any reason, check out Stuff for Stress and some merch.

-ARE YOU STUCK IN A MEDIA ECHO-CHAMBER, or know someone who is, and need help breaking free?
+ARE YOU STUCK IN A MEDIA ECHO-CHAMBER, or know someone who is, and needs help breaking free?
 Take The Break Free from Media Echo-Chambers 30-Day Challenge.

 Lastly, if you see any typos or mistakes, kindly send me an email so I can fix them.
-Thanks.
+Thank you.